Tamara Micner

 headshot May 21 (credit Christa Holka).jpg

-I am a writer, performer and Yiddish teacher who lives in London and hails from Vancouver/Coast Salish land.
+I am a playwright, performer and Yiddish teacher who lives in London and hails from Vancouver/Coast Salish land.

-Currently, I’m developing the East End Jewish pantomime Yankl & Der Beanstalk, inspired by the Jack and the Beanstalk story and set in the radical Jewish East End of yore.
+My newest play, the East End Jewish pantomime Yankl and the Beanstalk, is inspired by the Jack and the Beanstalk story and set in the radical Jewish East End of yore.
 It includes Yiddishised pop songs, a workers’ strike and Pickle Fairy.
-The show is supported by Arts Council England, Manchester Jewish Museum, rice & beans theatre and Chutzpah!
-Festival.
+It recently premiered at The Pleasance Islington and we are working towards a tour for 2026 - stay tuned!

 Feel free to read more about my work on this website.
 Zay gezint!